sammothxc/ch552g-macropad-tool/README.md

 # CH552G Macropad Tool for Linux
 ## Description
 Precompiled linux tool for remapping CH552G-based macro-pads.
 Most of the code borrowed/ported from https://github.com/kriomant/ch57x-keyboard-tool.
-Check there for documentation/installation/usage.
+Check there for installation instructions and other documentation.

 ## Validate the config file